hsp-60

 supporting_text: neither heat-shock nor endoplasmic reticulum stress nor

-metabolism or ATP synthesis activated the mitochondrial chaperone
+or ATP synthesis activated the mitochondrial chaperone genes

 - id: PMID:16816413